peng-zhihui/A-Eye/README.md

 # A-Eye
-an spuer mini AI-camera project
+a spuer mini AI-camera project

+TO BE DONE...